gzavo/CS_Assignment/solution_.md

-The title of the following papers pivotal to our knowledge:

 MCC Van Dyke et al., 2019
 Fantastic yeasts and where to find them: the hidden diversity of dimorphic fungal pathogens